 Offloading is an occurrence at Philippine airports that cause fear and anger among Filipino travelers going abroad.

 Offloading is the process of barring a traveler — tourist, overseas Filipino worker or a person with hold departure order — from leaving the Philippines.
 The cause of offloading may vary from insufficient documentation to security risk at intended destination.
-Considering the amount of effort, time and money involved up to that face-to-face encounter with the immigration officer, it is not a surprise how frustrating an offloading incident can be to every traveler, noting that reports of corruption in the ranks of Bureau of Immigration and other inefficiencies at Philippine airports are well-documented.
+Considering the amount of effort, time and money involved up to that face-to-face encounter with the immigration officer, it is not a surprise how frustrating an offloading incident can be to every traveler.

 For every traveler fearful of getting the boot, the question remains: how to avoid getting offloaded at the airport?